Trade precious metals, right now

 How to trade precious metals online – an easy five-step guide

-To get started trading precious metals online, it’s a good idea to read up on the different trading and investment methods available to you.
-Once you have a good understanding of your options, you can choose the trading method that works best for you.
+To start trading precious metals online, it’s a good idea to read up on the different trading and investment methods available to you.
+Once you have a good understanding of your options, you can choose the best precious metals trading method that works best for you.

-Here’s a rundown of steps to take when planning your route into precious metal trading.
+Here’s a rundown of steps to take when planning your route into precious metals trading.

 - Decide your budget.
 The amount of money you have available trade with will have an impact on the kind of trading method you use, how aggressive you want to be, how much risk you want to take and how often you want to trade.
 Decide your budget ahead of time.
 There’s a big difference between deploying £500 and £50,000.

 - Choose your precious metal type.
 If you plan to buy precious metals bullion, figure out which type suits you best.
 You can choose from gold, silver, platinum, or palladium.
 You can then choose bars of different sizes, or coins of different designs.
 Your decision should take into account purchase price, storage capabilities, and more.

 - Select your broker and sign up.
 When choosing a precious metals broker, you’ll want to choose one with a stellar reputation, an easy-to-use trading platform and competitive transaction fees.
 This page will help you make that selection.

 - Place your first trade.
 You’ve done all your research.
 You’ve nailed down your trading strategy.
 Time to get started.
 Click Buy, and you’ll be the proud owner of a precious metal.

 Types of precious metals to trade

 Here’s a list of precious metals trading methods you can use: